Luminol: Chemiluminescence

 Laboratory settings often use potassium ferricyanide or potassium periodate for the catalyst.
-In the forensic detection of blood, the catalyst is the iron present in haemoglobin.
+In the forensic detection of blood, the catalyst is the iron present in hemoglobin.
 Enzymes in a variety of biological systems may also catalyse the decomposition of hydrogen peroxide.

 The exact mechanism of luminol chemiluminescence is a complex multi-step reaction, especially in aqueous conditions.
-A recent theoretical investigation has been able to elucidate the reaction cascade as shown below.
-Luminol is first deprotonated in basic conditions, then oxidized to the anionic radical.
-Which in turn has two paths available to give the key intermediate α-hydroxy- peroxide.
-After cyclization to the endoperoxide, the mono-anion will undergo decomposition without luminescence, if the pH is too low (< 8.2) for a second deprotonation.
-The endoperoxide dianion, however can give the retro-Diels-Alder product: 1,2-dioxane-3,6-dione dianion.
-And after chemiexcitation by two single-electron-transfers (SET) gives 3-aminophthalate dianion in its first singlet excited-state (S1).
-This highly instable molecule relaxes to the ground state, thereby emitting light of around 425 nm wavelength (purple-blue), the so-called chemiluminescence.
+A recent theoretical investigation has been able to elucidate the reaction cascade as follows.
+Luminol is first deprotonated in basic conditions (due to the resonance in the intermediate formed, which is similar to aldols) then oxidized to the anionic radical, which in turn has two paths available to give the key intermediate α-hydroxy- peroxide.
+After cyclization to the endoperoxide, the mono-anion will undergo decomposition without luminescence if the pH is too low (< 8.2) for a second deprotonation.
+The endoperoxide dianion, however, can give the retro-Diels–Alder product: 1,2-dioxane-3,6-dione dianion which, after chemiexcitation by two single-electron transfers (SET) gives 3-aminophthalate dianion in its first singlet excited state (S1).
+This highly unstable molecule relaxes to the ground state, emitting light of around 425 nm wavelength (purple-blue) in the process termed chemiluminescence.